amoradi/amoradi.github.io/_notes/the_visual_display_of_quantitative_information.md

 > -- <cite>Richard Saul Wurman, What-If, Could-Be (Philadelphia, 1976)</cite>

+**data-ink**
-**data-ink** - the non-erasable core of a graphic, the non-redundant ink arranged in response to variation in the numbers represented.
+The non-erasable core of a graphic, the non-redundant ink arranged in response to variation in the numbers represented.

 ```javascript